palewire/cpi/README.md

 1054.7531914893618
 ```

 You can adjust values using any of the other series published by the BLS as part of its "All Urban Consumers (CU)" survey.
-They offer more precise measure for different regions and items.
+They offer more precise measures for different regions and items.

-Submit one of the areas to inflate dollars in that region.
+Submit one of the 60 areas tracked by the agency to inflate dollars in that region.

 ```python
 >>> cpi.inflate(100, 1950, area="Los Angeles-Long Beach-Anaheim, CA")
 1081.054852320675
 ```

-You can do the same to inflate the price of specific items lumped into the basket of goods that make up the overall index.
+You can do the same to inflate the price of 400 specific items lumped into the basket of goods that make up the overall index.

 ```python
 >>> cpi.inflate(100, 1980, items="Housing")